djangocon/2022.djangocon.eu/djangocon_2022/content/tickets/tickets.md

 ** Super Early Bird Ticket sales close April 1 or until their quota is reached (whichever comes first). **

+The tickets for the in-person conference include the following food: morning snack, lunch, and afternoon snack.
+Please don't forget to ** add you dietary restrictions when purchasing your ticket! **

 ---

 If you wish to amend your order or if you have a ticket claim (for instance through a sponsorship or as a speaker), please get in touch at [2022@djangocon.eu](mailto:2022@djangocon.eu).